foobarbazfred/mqtt-rendaoh-2025/README.md

 - **MQTT (Pub/Sub Model):**
   An efficient, lightweight messaging protocol for IoT.
 Each device publishes its score updates; the broker aggregates and distributes game state in real time.
 - **PIO (Programmable IO):**
-  Used for optimizing SPI operations and boosting overall performance for unti chattering and click count.
+  Used for optimizing XXX operations and boosting overall performance for unti chattering and click count.
 - **MQTT Broker:**
   For optimal performance, this system requires an MQTT broker with minimal latency and permissive quota policies.
   As a result, deploying an MQTT broker on the local network or using AWS IoT Core’s MQTT broker is required